 Chromite

+Chromite is a black chromium-bearing mineral, FeCr2O4.
+It is a principal ore of chromium (Cr).
 Chromite is a member of the spinel group.
 These minerals share the same structure but differ in composition.
-Al and Mg in spinel are replaced by chromium and iron respectively in the crystal structure of chromite.
+Al and Mg in the lattice of spinel are replaced by Cr and Fe, respectively.

 The appearance of chromite may be similar to magnetite (which also belongs to the spinel group but has slightly different structure).
 Both are opaque and occur in octahedral crystals (double pyramids with eight crystal faces).
 However, both minerals occur more often as anhedral or granular masses.
-It isn’t hard to distinguish chromite from magnetite because chromite may be only weakly magnetic while magnetite shows very strong affinity to magnets.
-Pure chromite is rare.
-It usually contains magnesium which replaces iron.
-Other elements like trivalent iron, Zn, Mn, and Al may be present as well.
-Chromite that contains more magnesium than iron is named magnesiochromite.
-There is continuous solid solution between the two and most commonly natural chromites are somewhere in the middle between the two endmembers but more on magnesiochromite side.
-Hence, most chromites are probably not chromites sensu stricto.
+It isn’t hard to tell them apart because chromite may be only weakly magnetic while magnetite shows very strong affinity to magnets.

 Chromite in igneous rocks may form bands or layers which are very important mineral resources.
 These layers are the result of a crystal settling in a magma chamber.
-Such chromite deposits are for example Bushveld complex in South Africa and the Great Dike in Zimbabwe.
-Chromite is among the first minerals to crystallize out of magma.
+Such deposits are for example Bushveld complex in South Africa and the Great Dike in Zimbabwe.
+It is among the first minerals to crystallize out of magma.
 Important chromite mining countries are Kazakhstan, South Africa, Zimbabwe, and India.
-Chrome is needed for a variety of purposes but it is mostly used to make stainless steel.
+Chrome is needed for a variety of purposes, but it is mostly used to make stainless steel.

 You can take a much closer look into similar rock from the Stillwater complex in Montana.
 Here are thin section images and gigapans by Ron Schott.